uclchem/uclchem.github.io/website/docs/start-pythonapi.md

 **Returns**:

-- `int,list` - A integer which is negative if the model failed to run, or a list of abundances of all species in `outSpecies`
+  A list where the first element is always an integer which is negative if the model failed to run and can be sent to `uclchem.utils.check_error()` to see more details.
+If the `out_species` parametere is provided, the remaining elements of this list will be the final abundances of the species in out_species.

 <a id="uclchem.model.collapse"></a>